thephoeron/bit-smasher/README.md

 ### Supported Platforms

-BIT-SMASHER is known to compile and pass all tests with 100% code coverage on the latest 64-bit versions of the following Lisp implementations:
+The current release of BIT-SMASHER *compiles without warning* and passes all tests on 64-bit versions of the following Lisp implementations:

+- LispWorks 8.0.1
-- SBCL
+- SBCL 2.2.5
-- Clozure CL
+- Clozure CL 1.12.1
-- CLISP
+- CLISP 2.49.92
-- ECL
-- ABCL
+- ABCL 1.9.0
-- Allegro CL
+- Allegro CL 10.1

+It *compiles with style-warnings* on:

+- ECL 21.2.1

 It *does not build* on:

+- CLASP CL 1.0.0 (clasp-boehmprecise-1.0.0-316-gf3b9992a5)
-- CMUCL
+- CMUCL 21d

-It *has not been tested* on:
-- LispWorks
-- Clasp
-- or other available Common Lisp implementations

 ### Usage Notes and Limitations

 This library was designed to complement the set of functions included in the Common Lisp specification for handling bit-vectors, by adding relevant lookup, conversion, arithmetic, measurement, and predicate functions.
 For documentation and tutorials on the bit-vector functions included in the Common Lisp standard, please refer to:

 * Common Lisp HyperSpec:
     * [accessor BIT, SBIT](http://www.lispworks.com/documentation/lw50/CLHS/Body/f_bt_sb.htm)